ReceiptManager/receipt-parser-neuronal/README.md

 ```

 ## Usage
+##### Important
+The data preparation and training **is only required** if you don't use precompiled models.
+You
+can download them at the release page.
+After, extract the models using `zip` and put the models folder in the
+root directory.

 ### Data Preparation
 The training data must be arranged in a single directory.
 The invoice documents are expected be PDF files and each invoice is expected to have a corresponding JSON label file with the same name.